 33 Teach me, O Lord, the way of Your statutes, and I shall keep it to the end.
 34 Give me understanding, and I shall keep Your law; Indeed, I shall observe it with my whole heart.
-(Psalm 119:33–34, NKJV)
+35 Make me walk in the path of Your commandments, for I delight in it.
+36 Incline my heart to Your testimonies, and not to covetousness.
+(Psalm 119:33–36, NKJV)

 Living by faith is not a blind leap in the dark.
 Faith is the rationale response of the heart that longs for God, His ways, and His blessings.
 Note this as the psalmist implores God to teach him the path of divine statues, and he will keep them (v.
 33).
 He pleads for an understanding of God’s law so that he may keep it with a heart that is enlarged and completely devoted to God (v.
 34; Psa.
 119:32).
 He yearns for the discipline that comes with divine instruction so that he will walk on the path of obedience (v.
 35).
 He obeys the commands of God with delight because his heart is full of the love of God, not greed for plunder (v.
 36).
 Like the psalmist, let us pray for understanding to keep God’s word with our whole heart (Col. 1:9-11).
 Obeying the gospel from the heart freed us from sin’s slavery (Rom.
 6:17-18).
 Now, let us keep on learning and living the commands of God with our whole hearts “to the end” (v.
 33).
 Problems of sin arise when we no longer want God to teach us.
 The heart hardens against the way of His statutes.
 The path of His commands is no longer delightful.
 If this is where your heart and life are, then repent (change your heart) and return to the delight of obeying God with your whole heart.